-While you are at it, always make sure the house is in a good state before you leave to go anywhere.
-Make sure it is clean and ready for the arrival at any moment.
-Never let the clothes pile up for washing, get on it, it is your job too.
+While you are at it, always ensure the house is in a good state before leaving to go anywhere.
+Make sure it is clean and ready for arrival at any moment.
+Never let the clothes pile up for washing, get on it.
+It is your job too.

 4. Attend a baby first aid course

-Attending a baby first aid course gave me tremendous confidence that I knew what to do in the event of an emergency.
+Attending a baby first aid course gave me tremendous confidence that I knew what to do in an emergency.

 What do you do if they are choking?
-What do you do if a baby stops breathing (I HIGHLY recommend a breathing monitor by the way)?
-If they are in an accident and there is a head injury, what do you do?
+What do you do if a baby stops breathing (I HIGHLY recommend a breathing monitor, by the way)?
+What do you do if they are in an accident and there is a head injury?